willgarcia/kubernetes/README.md

    name: liveness
 ```

-File is missing, as a result the pod is flagged as unhealthy and after a certain amount of retries, its status goes from Running to CrashLoopBackOff
+File `/tmp/lbapp.lock` is intentionally missing.
+As a result, the pod is flagged as unhealthy and after a certain amount of retries, its status goes from `Running` to `CrashLoopBackOff`

 ```
   FirstSeen	LastSeen	Count	From				SubobjectPath			Type		Reason		Message